- Can you become a potent inspirational force for others?

-This profound exercise should take no more than 20 seconds (anything more is you dawdling) but can create a sense of camaraderie with your audience.
-You’ve heard the old adage on our eyes being the luminous window to our soul; so use this powerful tool to connect and make friends with your audience.
-This will set the stage for a harmonious session.
+You’ve heard the adage about our eyes being the luminous window to our soul, so use this powerful tool to connect and make friends with your audience.
+This profound exercise should take no more than 20 seconds (anything more represents dawdling) but can create a sense of camaraderie with your audience and set the stage for a harmonious session.

 4. Practice before a mirror

-This is an extension of the above exercise, where you say ‘Hello’ to YOUR eyes.
+This extends the above exercise, where you say ‘Hello’ to your eyes.

-(Believe us, this is even scarier stuff, more terrifying than those monster racoons!)
+(Believe us, this is even scarier stuff, more terrifying than those monster raccoons!)

-Think about it, you have ample opportunities to meet your eyes in the mirror: when you wash your hands, comb your hair, style yourself, etc. And yet, how often do you really make sustained eye contact with yourself?
+Think about it; you have ample opportunities to meet your eyes in the mirror: when you wash your hands, comb your hair, style yourself, etc. And yet, how often do you make sustained eye contact with yourself?

-In fact, we go to great lengths to avoid looking ourselves in the eye as we resist what we could see there: anxiety, worry, fear, anger, trepidation, confusion…
+We go to great lengths to avoid looking into our eyes as we resist what fills them: anxiety, worry, fear, anger, trepidation, confusion…

-Here’s a secret from public speaking techniques warriors: If you want to face others with confidence, you have to first face yourself with confidence.
+Here’s a secret from public speaking techniques warriors: If you want to face others confidently, you must face yourself with confidence too.

 You can do this by practicing before a mirror.
-In fact, try this exercise right now to test its power.
-Take a few minutes off to find a mirror, and look yourself in the eye for a good 5 minutes.
+Try this exercise right now to test its power.
+Take a few minutes off to find a mirror, and look yourself in the eye for 5 minutes.
 Just gaze at it as you breathe in and out.
 You will come back feeling a lot more centered.

-There’s another good reason to practice before the mirror: to review your visual ‘game film’.
-Much like how athletes review their game film to understand what they’re doing wrong, practicing before a mirror alert you to any unusual body language movements you make out of habit (like twitching your nose or guffawing loudly or snorting mid-laugh).
+Another good reason to practice before the mirror is to review your visual ‘game film.’
+Much like how athletes review their game film to understand what they’re doing wrong, practicing before a mirror will alert you about any unusual body language movements you make out of habit (like twitching your nose or guffawing loudly or snorting mid-laugh).
 You now have the awareness to fix this, so you feel confident even as you present.